vitessio/website/content/en/docs/13.0/design-docs/vreplication/cutover.md

 # Related persistent Vitess objects

 {{< info >}}
-As the objects or keys noted below are stored in the topo server and cached locally, the processes involved will refresh their topo data throughout the cutover process.
-For example, each tablet on the source and target shards that are involved in a VReplication workflow will refresh their topo data multiple times as the state of things transition during the cutover.
-If we are *not* able to confirm that all tablets involved in a VReplication worfklow are able to refresh their topo data then the cutover command — e.g. `vtctlclient SwitchTraffic` — will cancel the operation and return an error indicating which tablet(s) is unhealthy (including `--dry_run` executions).
+As the objects or keys noted below are stored in [the topo server](../../../reference/features/topology-service/) and cached locally, the processes involved will refresh their topo data throughout the cutover process.
+For example, each tablet on the source and target shards that are involved in a [VReplication](../../../reference/vreplication/) workflow will refresh their topo data multiple times as the state of things transition during the cutover.
 {{< /info >}}

 ## VSchema

-A [VSchema](https://vitess.io/docs/concepts/vschema/) allows you to describe how data is organized within keyspaces and shards.
+A [VSchema](../../../concepts/vschema/) allows you to describe how data is organized within keyspaces and shards.

 ## Shard Info

-The `global` topo contains one key per keyspace which then contains one key per shard that has been created within the keyspace.
+The [`global` topo](../../../reference/features/topology-service/#global-vs-local) contains one [`Shard`](../../../reference/features/topology-service/#shard) key per keyspace which then contains one key per shard that has been created within the keyspace.
 For each shard that is healthy there is an attribute `is_primary_serving` which is set to true.
 The other shards which have been created but are still not healthy and serving within the keyspace will not have this attribute set.
-Here is an example shard info record from an unsharded keyspace named commerce (without the `--cell` flag being passed the global topo base path is used):
+Here is an example shard info record from an unsharded keyspace named commerce (without the `--cell` flag being passed the `global` topo base path is used):
 ```bash
 $ vtctlclient --server=localhost:15999 TopoCat -- --decode_proto '/keyspaces/commerce/shards/0/Shard'
 primary_alias:{cell:"zone1" uid:100} primary_term_start_time:{seconds:1650341417 nanoseconds:374817485} is_primary_serving:true